Logo

 Christ-centered education that builds people, families, and culture for the glory of God.

 Schola Homeschool Classes offer Christ-centered homeschool classes for K-12th grade students in a variety of subjects.
+Classes are offered as a full program or à la carte.
+The hybrid model provides strong academics without the high cost of full-time private school.

 Schola Primary and Elementary classes (Grades K-6) nurture a child’s natural appetite for learning and provide structure and accountability for homeschooling parents of young students.